English and Cultural Studies

-MA English: Gender and Women's Studies Specialization
+MA English and Cultural Studies: Gender and Women's Studies Specialization

 The Department of Gender and Women's Studies at Lakehead University is dedicated to furthering an understanding of the importance of gender as a category of analysis in scholarly inquiry.
 Through interdisciplinary instruction, students will critically assess the relevance of existing models of knowledge in reflecting gendered experience and scholarship.

 The aim of the program is to encourage the development and integration of gendered teaching, learning, and research within the university community and the community at large.
 This Collaborative Master's program allows students to combine advanced disciplinary research with gendered scholarship from the interdisciplinary field of Gender and Women's Studies.
 Upon completion of the program, the degree awarded specifies the discipline of the participating academic unit and notes the Specialization in Gender and Women's Studies.

 For additional information on the Interdisciplinary Graduate Specialization in Gender and Women's Studies, please visit the Gender and Women's Studies website.

 MA English and Cultural Studies: Social Justice Studies Specialization

 The MA in English and Cultural Studies with Specialization in Social Justice Studies gives students the opportunity to engage in interdisciplinary work focused on social justice and literary/cultural studies.